pemcg/manageiq-automation-howto-guide/chapter17/catalogiteminitialization.md

 ##### Single Option

 The simplest service dialog element to process is one that prompts for the value of a single _options\_hash_ key.
-We name the service dialog element as...
+We name the service dialog element as:

 option\_0\__key\_name_ (for backwards compatibility with CFME 5.3)